UtahTriangle/Laws/Constitution.md

 Our Chapter Administrator shall be the primary custodian of all documentation of our Chapter's legislature and primary assistant to the legislative process.

-Our Chapter Administrator shall be the primary custodian of our Chapter's offical communication channels.
+Our Chapter Administrator shall be the primary custodian of our Chapter's official communication channels.

 ##### ***Treasurer***